 1- If you want to read more about any section on this page, please feel free to download the Returnee Handbook

-2- AustraLearn: Study in Australia, New Zealand, and the South Pacific AustraLearn provides multiple opportunities for students looking for further international experience.
+2- AustraLearn: Study in Australia, New Zealand, and the South Pacific.
+AustraLearn provides multiple opportunities for students looking for further international experience.

 3- Volunteer Adventures: The mission of Volunteer Adventures is to create and promote volunteer opportunities that improve the lives of others and the environment in which we live.
-We seek to achieve this goal by connecting volunteers with worthy local projects around the world.

 4- School for International Training: The mission of the ‘School for International Training’ is to prepare students to be interculturally effective leaders, professionals, and citizens.
 In so doing, SIT fosters a worldwide network of individuals and organizations committed to responsible global citizenship.

-5- World Teach: is a non-profit, non-governmental organization that provides opportunities for individuals to make a meaningful contribution to international education by living and working as volunteer teachers in developing countries.
+5- World Teach: a non-profit, non-governmental organization that provides opportunities for individuals to make a meaningful contribution to international education by living and working as volunteer teachers in developing countries.